krasimir/blog-posts/2017/Stent/post.md

   }
 ```

-If the user want to log out we just bring the initial state where the everything is equal to `null` and `requestInFlight` is false.
-The `TRY_AGAIN` is just turning `requestInFlight` to `true` and keeps everything else.
+If the user want to log out we just bring the initial state where everything is `null` and `requestInFlight` is false.
+The `TRY_AGAIN` is just turning `requestInFlight` to `true`.
+There is no HTTP request so far.
+Just pure state modifications done in an immutable way.

 ### Making the HTTP request